aws/aws-fpga/SDAccel/docs/SDAccel_Guide_AWS_F1.md

 <a name="hls_opt"></a>
 ## Hardware Optimization
-The final aspect to consider when selecting a function to accelerate is whether the function can take advantage of hardware parallism.
+The final aspect to consider when selecting a function to accelerate is whether the function can take advantage of hardware parallelism.
 Custom hardware can execute many operations in parallel and all code generally benefits from hardware pipelining.
 However, the degree of parallelism which is possible varies.

 The logic operations expressed in the code will be implemented in parallel, data dependencies permitting.
-As an example, given 20 operations in the code, hardware will typically be able implement multiple operaiotns per clock cycle and complete in 5-10 clock cycles.
+As an example, given 20 operations in the code, hardware will typically be able implement multiple operations per clock cycle and complete in 5-10 clock cycles.

 In addition, tasks (loops and sub-functions) present in the code may also be executed in parallel.
 For example, if one iteration of a loop takes N clock cycles and the loop requires J iterations, it will require N*J clock cycles to complete all operations in the loop.
-If the loop is pipelined in hardware, it will take N+J+1 interations to complete all operations.
+If the loop is pipelined in hardware, it will take N+J+1 iterations to complete all operations.
 If N=10 and J=2 Million, that is 20,000,000 vs 2,000,011.
-Code which has many seuqnential loops and sub-funcitons benefits from hardware acceleration.
+Code which has many sequential loops and sub-functions benefits from hardware acceleration.

-Conversely, code which is simply a few lines of basic operations, and has no tasks (loops or sub-funcitons) will simply obtain acceleration due to parallel logic functions.
+Conversely, code which is simply a few lines of basic operations, and has no tasks (loops or sub-functions) will simply obtain acceleration due to parallel logic functions.

 # Additional Resources